 What to consider when buying a sports bra for cycling

-The right sports bra for cyclists can be a minefield…boobs, breasts, lady lumps whatever you choose to call them, breasts can be quite cumbersome for cyclists.
+Finding the right sports bra for cycling can be a minefield…boobs, breasts, lady lumps whatever you choose to call them, breasts can be quite cumbersome for cyclists.
 A well-fitting sports bra can revolutionise your ride by offering adequate support, comfort and confidence.
 Whereas an ill-fitting bra can lead to all sorts of problems, including tenderness and back pain.
 But with online shopping and lingerie departments littered with various sizes, models, support and shock absorbing features, it can be tricky to navigate your way through all the numbers, cups and clasps!

 Through much trial and error, and many miles of cycling, we’ve put together a handy buying guide to help keep your ‘chesticles’ in place, secure and comfortable.

 First things first, it’s time to get measured.
 A floating statistic in the media states that around 80% of women are wearing the wrong bra size, and if you only go for a refit once a year or less than that, then the chances are you’re wearing the wrong size.
 Bra fitters recommend getting a refit every six months, but more if you’re pregnant, or if you’ve experienced a significant change in weight.
 However, it’s not just pregnancy and weight that affects our size, but our hormone levels also play a vital role in our breast size.

 So, before you go shopping for some chest support, make sure you get your bra size measured first!

 Now you know your correct bra size, it’s time to consider what level of support you’re after as not all sports bras offer the same level of support or coverage.